cunctator/traceshark/README.md

 upgrading the kernel isn't always possible.

-I am not exactly sure how recent perf/kernel is necessary but basically I believe that late 3.X and all 4.X kernels to date should work as long as the perf program has not been patched.
+I am not exactly sure how recent perf/kernel is necessary but basically I believe that late 3.X and all 4.X and 5.x kernels to date should work as long as the perf program has not been patched.

 If you use the '-g' flag, you might also want to compile your own perf because in some distros perf is compiled without support for backtraces and it starts